dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 This message indicates that the point group identified for your system is not compatible with the specified Bravais lattice.
 While the calculation can still proceed, <code>thermo_pw</code> will not be able to automatically determine the space group, nor will it utilize symmetries to simplify the calculation of physical properties.
 <br>
-Possible Causes & Solutions:
+Possible Causes and Solutions:
 <br>
     Incorrect Symmetry:
 <br>
 * Missing Symmetries: Investigate why some symmetries might be absent from your input (e.g., imprecise atomic coordinates).
 <br>
 * Excess Symmetries: Conversely, you might have defined too many symmetries that are not truly present in the actual structure.
 <br>
 * Action: Try using one of the Bravais lattices suggested by the code, or review your structure for subtle deviations from the intended symmetry.
 <br>
 Supercell:
 <br>
 * The message might also appear if you are intentionally simulating a supercell.
 <br>
 * Action: If this is your intent, you can safely ignore this message and continue the calculation.
 Otherwise, simplify your unit cell to match the primitive cell.
 <br><br>
 26. Is <code>thermo_pw</code> compatible with the GPU version of QE?
 <br>
 Partial compatibility exists.
-    With <code>QE 6.7</code> and <code>thermo_pw</code> version <code>1.5.0</code>, you can compile a GPU-compatible version of <make>thermo_pw</code> by running <code>make tpw_gpu<code>.
+    With <code>QE 6.7</code> and <code>thermo_pw</code> version <code>1.5.0</code>, you can compile a GPU-compatible version of <make>thermo_pw</code> by running <code>make tpw_gpu</code>.
 This is designed to work with <code>q-e-gpu.6.7<code>.
     For <code>thermo_pw</code> version <code>1.5.1</code> and <code>QE 6.8</code> (or later versions), <code>thermo_pw</code> can be compiled with CUDA support using the same commands you would use to enable CUDA in standard QE.
 This typically involves configuring QE with specific CUDA options.
-<code>Thermo_pw</code> versions 1.9.0 to 2.0.2 has been specifically tested on the Leonardo supercomputer at CINECA using the NVIDIA Fortran compiler.
+<code>Thermo_pw</code> versions <code>1.9.0</code> to <code>2.0.2</code> has been specifically tested on the Leonardo supercomputer at CINECA using the NVIDIA Fortran compiler.
 These later versions also include custom GPU routines, exclusive to <code>thermo_pw</code>, that enable the simultaneous calculation of numerous <B>k</B>-points on the GPU.
 These routines are optimized for metallic systems with small cells.
 <br><br>
 27. The band or phonon symmetry is not indicated; instead, many question marks appear in place of irreducible representation names.
 Why?